 And finally, we'll use those APIs to fix the issues we identified in our audit, including using some new API we think you're going to love.

+So what new assistive features do we have to show this year?
 Well, there are quite a few, so let's go through and take a look at what's new in each major area.

 First off, motor.